dartoos-dev/formdator/README.md

 The shorter command `ReqEmail.len(50)` is equivalent to the much longer command `Rules<String>([Req(), Len.max(50), Email()])`.

-### Demo application
+## Demo application

-The demo application provides a fully working example, focused on demonstrating exactly four validators in action — Pair, ReqLen, ReqEmail, and Equal.
+The demo application provides a fully working example, focused on demonstrating exactly four validators in action — _Pair, ReqLen, ReqEmail, and Equal_.
 You can take the code in this demo and experiment with it.

 To run the demo application: